Nintendo Hard: Uncategorised

 - Fear Effect.
 There are a lot of ways to die in both games, and they will happen often.

-- In Mabinogi, There is storyline events that may consider be Nintendo hard:
+- In Mabinogi, there are storyline events that may consider be Nintendo Hard:

 - Giant Field bosses.
-Even though it's pointless to kill them, but they drop awesome drops and several unobtainium items.
+Even though it's pointless to kill them, but they give awesome drops and several unobtainium items.

 - Katamari Damacy has always had frustrating gimmick levels, but Katamari Forever takes it Up to Eleven with some of the King's Cosmos levels:

 - The Cowbear level from We Love Katamari makes its return, but is even more obscenely difficult with the black-and-white filter making it impossible to tell what, exactly, counts as a cow or a bear.

 - Levels such as Make Mars, where you have to roll up specific types of items while avoiding others, are also made needlessly frustrating because of the black and white filter.